Vastlab/PEACH/README.md

-# FACTO
+# PEACH
-FACTO Autonomous Clustering
+PEACH Autonomous Clustering

 Based on Pytorch and Flann